CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FSLogix.md

- > **Note:** The above script will create a new directory i.e. *C:\LabFiles* where it will download FSLogix Installation bundle and extract it.
-After extraction installation of FSLogix will begin.
-When configuring Profile Container registry settings are added here: Registry Key: *HKLM\SOFTWARE\FSLogix\Profiles*.
-When configuring Profile Container the entire contents of the registry will be redirected to the FSLogix Profile Container.
+> **Note:** The above script will :
+> 1) Install FSLogix Profile Container application
+> 2) Configure the required registries
+> 3) Set the profile container location to the Azure file share location we created.

 7. Paste it by pressing **Ctrl + V** in the Powershell window.